 We are a separate and distinct legal entity from our subsidiaries.
 We receive substantially all of our revenue from dividends from our subsidiary bank, Summit Community.
 These dividends are the principal source of funds to pay dividends on our common stock and interest and principal on our debt.
 Various federal and/or state laws and regulations limit the amount of dividends that Summit Community may pay to Summit.
 Also, Summit's right to participate in a distribution of assets upon a subsidiary's liquidation or reorganization is subject to the prior claims of the subsidiary's creditors.
-In the event Summit Community is unable to pay dividends to us, we may not be able to service debt, pay obligations or pay dividends on either our common stock or our Series 2009 or Series 2011 preferred stock.
+In the event Summit Community is unable to pay dividends to us, we may not be able to service debt, pay obligations or pay dividends on our common stock.
 The inability to receive dividends from Summit Community could have a material adverse effect on our business, financial condition and results of operations.